rumspeed/post-call-to-action/readme.txt

 == Changelog ==

+= 1.0.0 =
+* FIX: improved CSS to stabilize the display whether an image is used or not
+* FIX: text in H2 now has color from settings page
+* FIX: button text was not using proper color in some cases

 = 0.3.4 =
-* new css classes for CTA meta; includes post title and button
+* NEW: css classes for CTA meta; includes post title and button
-* FIX: better handleing of the featured image to avoid images being cropped
+* FIX: better handling of the featured image to avoid images being cropped

 = 0.3.3 =
 * FIX: Post CTA box was displaying without a selected post when initial post meta value was '0'